UnitedLands/UnitedCore/README.md

 - `/pvp on/off <player>` - Admin command, force sets the pvp status of <player>

 ### Permissions
-  - `united.pvp.toggle` Gives permissions to use the `/pvp on/off` command
+  - `united.pvp.toggle` Gives permissions to run the `/pvp on/off` command
   - `united.pvp.cooldown.ignore` Allows you to ignore the pvp toggle command cooldown (120 seconds by default)
   - `united.pvp.admin` Allows you to set the status of other players.